Manishkumarsingh41/vedappbuilder/replit.md

 - In-memory storage using Map data structures
 - Suitable for development and demonstration
 - No persistence between server restarts
+- **Note:** Project history resets when the server restarts - this is expected behavior for the in-memory storage demo

 **Designed for PostgreSQL:**
 - Drizzle ORM schema fully defined in `shared/schema.ts`